particle-iot/docs/src/content/guide/getting-started/modes.md

 [Perform a factory reset](#factory-reset), tweak your firmware and try again!
 {{/if}}

+There are a number of other red flash codes that may be expressed after the SOS blinks:

+#1 Hard fault
+#2 Non-maskable interrupt fault
+#3 Memory Manager fault
+#4 Bus fault
+#5 Usage fault
+#6 Invalid length
+#7 Exit
+#8 Out of heap memory
+#9 SPI over-run
+#10 Assertion failure
+#11 Invalid case
+#12 Pure virtual call

 Don't forget that the [community forum is always there to help](https://community.particle.io).